Does Your Website Run On WordPress? How To Tell

 “Wappalyzer is a browser extension that uncovers the technologies used on websites.
 It detects content management systems, eCommerce platforms, web servers, JavaScript frameworks, analytics tools and many more.”

-It’s also very easy to install.
+It’s also easy to install and easy to use.

-Wappalyzer - Extension For Firefox & Chrome Browser
+Wappalyzer - Extension For Firefox / Chrome Web Browser

 A WordPress site!